892 Naval Air Squadron: Sea Venom (1955-1957)

+Sea Vixen (1959-1968)

 On 1 July 1959 892 Squadron was reformed at Yeovilton from 700Y Squadron with de Havilland Sea Vixen all-weather fighters, being the first operational fighter squadron to use the Sea Vixen.
 Eight of the squadron's 12 Sea Vixens deployed aboard Ark Royal in March 1960, while the remaining flight of four Sea Vixens were used to test the Firestreak air-to-air missiles that were the Sea Vixen's primary armament.
 The two flights rejoined aboard Ark Royal in August 1960, before disembarking on 30 September.
 In October 1960, the squadron deployed aboard Victorious, which sailed for the Far East in January, returning to Britain in December that year, while from May 1962 to October 1963, the squadron served aboard Hermes on another deployment to the Far East.
 In December 1963, the squadron was embarked aboard Centaur for a highly active deployment to the Middle and Far East.
 In April, the squadron's Sea Vixens carried out air strikes against rebelling tribesmen in the Radfan Campaign, while later in the year the squadron flew air defence and surface search patrols around southern Malaysia as Centaur took part in the Indonesia–Malaysia confrontation.

 The squadron returned to Yeovilton in July 1965 and re-equipped with the improved FAW2 version of the Sea Vixen by the end of the year.
 In January 1967, the squadron sailed to the Far East aboard Hermes, returning to Britain and disembarking in February 1968.
 In 1968 the squadron provided the Fleet Air Arm's official air display team, known as Simon's Sircus [sic] aerobatic team, after the squadron's commanding officer, Lieutenant Commander Simon Idiens.
 It displayed at airshows throughout the summer of 1968 before disbanding on 4 October that year.

-892 Naval Air Squadron was reformed on 31 March 1969, and was the Royal Navy’s only operational Phantom FG.1 unit (both 700P and 767 NAS were training squadrons).
+Phantom FG.1 (1969-1978)

+892 Naval Air Squadron was officially reformed on 31 March 1969 at RNAS Yeovilton (HMS Heron), Somerset.
+This reformation was based on a core group from 700P Naval Air Squadron.
+The squadron was equipped with Phantom FG.1, marking it as the sole front-line operational unit of this aircraft type within the Royal Navy.
+In this context, 700P Naval Air Squadron served as the Intensive Flying Trials Unit (IFTU), while 767 Naval Air Squadron functioned as the Operational Conversion Unit (OCU).